Key Facts & Figures

 cargo handling

-In contrast the handling of wheeled cargo, i.e. ferry and ro-ro goods, declined cyclically by 1.2 million tonnes or seven percent to 16.5 million tonnes.
+In the handling of wheeled cargo, i.e. ferry and ro-ro goods, the port managed to again reach the high level of the previous year, at 16.5 million tonnes.

-The number of truck/trailer units carried on the ferry and ro-ro connections to and from Northern Europe decreased accordingly from 579,000 in 2022 to 516,000, a fall of eleven percent.
+The number of truck/trailer units carried on the ferry and ro-ro connections to and from Northern Europe increased slightly to 517,000

 slight increase